-Responsibilities of auditors

-General principles

-This Code is designed such that adherence to it will result in an audit that exhibits these principles.
+Responsibilities of auditors General principles This Code is designed such that adherence to it will result in an audit that exhibits these principles.
+Independent When undertaking audit work all auditors should be, and should be seen to be, independent.

-Independent

-When undertaking audit work all auditors should be, and should be seen to be, independent.
 This means auditors should be objective, impartial and comply fully with the Financial Reporting Council's (FRC) ethical standards and any relevant professional or statutory guidance.
 Auditors will report in public and make recommendations on what they find without being influenced by fear or favour.

-Proportionate and risk based

-Audit work should be proportionate and risk based.
+Our independence confirmation letter (Appendix two) discloses matters relating to our independence and objectivity including any relationships that may bear on the firm's independence and the integrity and objectivity of the audit engagement partner and audit staff.
+We confirm that, in our professional judgement, KPMG LLP is independent within the meaning of regulatory and professional requirements and that the objectivity of the Director and audit staff is not impaired.
+Proportionate and risk based Audit work should be proportionate and risk based.
 Auditors need to exercise professional scepticism and demonstrate that they understand the environment in which public policy and services operate.
 Work undertaken should be tailored to the circumstances of the audit and the audit risks identified.
 Audit findings and judgements made must be supported by appropriate levels of evidence and explanations.
 Auditors will draw on public bodies' self-assessment and self-evaluation evidence when assessing and identifying audit risk.
 Quality focused